Kerne Logo

 Published July 8, 2026

 How Kerne triages, remediates, and discloses security findings during its external Hexens audit.
-Written and published before fieldwork begins on July 13, 2026, so a finding is met by a stated process rather than an improvised one.
+Written and published before fieldwork began on July 13, 2026, so a finding is met by a stated process rather than an improvised one.

 A protocol written before a finding lands is process.
 The same words written after a critical would read as damage control.
 Committing to them now, in public, is what lets us run an honest, real-time fieldwork diary without the diary becoming a liability.
 Nothing here promises the audit will come back clean.
 It promises that the response will be the same whether it does or not.